devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

 ## Modifying the application code

 You are going to have to modify the `jwt-pizza-service` code in order to add observability.
 You want to keep modifications to the development team's work to a minimum.
-If you change things too much, you are probably going to have merge problems when they update the application and you have to merge your fork.
+If you change things too much, then your observability code makes it hard to understand your application code.

-Try to use design patterns and principles such as middleware and modularity to isolate your changes as much as possible.
+Try to use design patterns and principles such as [middleware](https://expressjs.com/en/guide/using-middleware.html) and modularity to isolate your changes as much as possible.

 ## Getting started